mmontalbo/grim_rust/docs/grim_engine_lua_host.md

 # Grim Engine Lua Host Overview

-The Lua host still carries the full boot pipeline for Manny's intro, but the exposed surface was tightened to support the minimal viewer stream only.
+The Lua host still carries the full boot pipeline for Manny's intro, but the exposed surface was trimmed to a headless-only intro runner.
+The GrimStream socket and viewer handshakes were removed alongside the old streaming experiment.
 Use this note as a quick map of what remains relevant.

 ## Control Flow
 - `run_boot_sequence` (`lua_host/mod.rs`) loads assets, initialises Lua, and
--  drives the boot scripts until we reach the intro playback loop.
-It now yields an `EngineRuntime` when either streaming is enabled or headless mode is requested.
+  drives the boot scripts until we reach the intro playback loop.
+It always yields an `EngineRuntime` because we now keep the Lua VM alive long enough to finish the intro movie before exiting.
-- `EngineRuntime::run` advances the Lua scheduler at ~30 Hz, pipes deltas through `StateUpdateBuilder`, and either publishes them over the bound stream or prints fresh events when running headless.
+- `EngineRuntime::run` advances the Lua scheduler at ~30 Hz, polls fullscreen movie completion, and prints fresh events when running headless.
+There is no stream publishing path anymore.
-- `EngineContextHandle` now only exposes the tiny set of helpers needed by `StateUpdateBuilder` (actor lookup and hotspot state).

 ## Module Layout
 - `context/` holds the gameplay state and binding glue.
 Many modules remain (actors, sets, script runtime, etc.), but they are currently exercised solely by the intro boot path.
-- `state_update.rs` owns the translation from context state into the serialisable `StateUpdate` payloads used by the viewer.
 - `types.rs` groups lightweight data structures (`Vec3`, seed transforms, etc.) shared between the host and the streaming layer.